Fort Worth missing trio: Disappearance

-On the morning of December 23, 1974, a little before noon, Rachel Trlica, Renee Wilson, and Julie Ann Moseley set out to go Christmas shopping.
+Shortly before noon on December 23, 1974, Rachel Trlica, Renee Wilson, and Julie Ann Moseley set out to go Christmas shopping.
 Moseley asked to tag along at the last minute because she "didn't want to spend the day alone".
-On being told that she would need to get permission to go, Moseley ran inside her home and asked her mother, Rayanne Moseley, if she could tag along.
+On being told she needed permission from her parents, Moseley ran inside her home and asked her mother, Rayanne Moseley, if she could tag along.
 Moseley would later recall: "I was working for an electrical contractor, and my husband and I were separated.
 It was a bitter, bitter time.
 I remember that Julie called and wanted to go to Seminary South.
 I said, 'No. You don't have any money.
 You just stay home.'
 I knew Renee and her mother, but I really didn't know Rachel.
 But she [Julie] kept whining about how she wouldn't have anybody to play with.
 I finally gave in, but I told her to be home by six."
-The older girls, specifically Renee, wanted to be back by 4:00p.m. because Renee had a Christmas party she wanted to attend with her new boyfriend, who had given her a promise ring that morning, and she wanted plenty of time to get ready.
+The older girls, specifically Renee, wanted to be back by 4:00p.m. because Renee had a Christmas party to attend with her new boyfriend, who had given her a promise ring that morning, and she wanted plenty of time to get ready.

-The girls first headed to a surplus store in Fort Worth to pick up some layaway items that Renee had waiting.
-From there, they headed to the Seminary South Shopping Center.
-Several witnesses had reported seeing the girls in the mall that day.
+The girls first headed to a surplus store in Fort Worth to pick up some layaway items that Renee had waiting, then to the Seminary South Shopping Center.
+Several witnesses reported seeing the girls in the mall that day.
 When the girls did not return home, their families became concerned and traveled to Seminary South to search for them.
-They arrived around 6:00p.m. that evening to find their car parked in the Sears upper-level parking lot.
-It appeared the girls had made it back to the car that afternoon, as the gifts they had purchased were found in the car.
+They arrived around 6:00p.m. to find their car parked in the Sears upper-level parking lot.
+It appeared the girls returned to the car that afternoon, as the gifts they purchased were inside it.
 The family stayed at the mall all night waiting for the girls to return.